BlackLionXD/HR_managment_-with_angular-8-Simple-Human-Resource-managment-with-angular-8/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Need to install
+- NVM ( node version manager )
+- install node 10.9.0( for angular 8 ) and latest node version for jason-server on NVM.
+- install angular 8 / angular material / json-server

 ## json - server installation

 Run `npm -i json-server` to install